trentm/node-bunyan/README.md

         serializers: {req: bunyan.stdSerializers.req}
     });

-because Buyan includes a small set of standard serializers.
+because Bunyan includes a small set of standard serializers.
 To use all the standard serializers you can use:

     var log = bunyan.createLogger({